snehadebnath26/SamsungHackathon/README.md

 # 🌐 Aura - AI Supervisor for Enterprise Operations

 **Aura** is an AI-powered, multi-agent system designed to act as a **first responder** for high-stakes operational tasks.
 It orchestrates a team of specialized AI agents to diagnose problems, fetch official procedures, and guide technicians — turning minutes of chaos into seconds of controlled, auditable action.

+Try it live at [aura_website](https://aura-assistant-uvqb.onrender.com/)

 ---

-## 🚀 How It Works
+## 🚀 How the Agent Network works

 ```mermaid
 flowchart LR